-The micro-core data set was used as a concrete case study for estimating the consequences of wood density variations and comparing the errors resulting from the wood density and from the volume increment model.
-Both models were fit based on their specific data sets within the MCMC framework (code provided in Supplement S2); then the estimated parameters and the variance terms were applied to compute the biomass increment of the micro-cores trees, which represents an external set.
-The models were therefore fit using the same structure as that used in the likelihood method, the estimated parameters being further used to produce estimations of WD or annual volume increment on the micro-core trees.
-Having both the fitting and the application run in a single MCMC loop enables the propagation of the errors of each model.
+252 The micro-cores dataset was used as a concrete case study for estimating the variance terms estimated were applied to compute the biomass increment of the

+253 consequences of wood density variations and comparing the errors resulting from the using the same structure as that used in the likelihood method, the parameters

+255 their specific datasets within the MCMC framework, then the parameters and the

+257 micro-cores trees, which represents an external set.
+The models were therefore fit single MCMC loop enables the propagation of the errors of each model.

-The tree-level biomass increment estimations were the product of the WD and the volume increment, then summed up to obtain stand level per hectare biomass estimations, also based on the plot size.
-But according to the way the errors could be accounted for, four different scenarios were distinguished:
+259 estimated being further used to produce estimations of WD or annual volume volume increment, then summed up to obtain stand-level per-ha biomass estimations based also on the plot size.
+But according to the way the errors could be accounted